gwenwindflower/octocatalog/README.md

 python -m pip install -r requirements.txt # Install the dependencies into the virtual environment
 ```

+## 🦆 Extract and Load 📥

+You've go two options here: you can [run the `el` scripts directly](#-running-the-el-script-directly-) or you can use [Task](#-task-runner-) to make things a little easier.
+We recommend the latter, but it's up to you.
+If you're using one of the devcontainer options above Task is already installed for you.

+> [!NOTE]
+> **Careful of data size**.
+DuckDB is an in-process database engine, which means it runs primarily in memory.
+This is great for speed and ease of use, but it also means that it's limited by the amount of memory on your machine.
+The GitHub Archive data is event data that stretches back years, so is very large, and you'll likely run into memory issues if you try to load more than a few days of data at a time.
+We recommend using a single hour when developing, and only reaching for a larger amount of data for analysis.
+We're working on some better options here!

 ### 👟 Task runner 🏃🏻‍♀️

 There are some basic tasks included using my preferred task runner [Task](https://taskfile.dev/#/).
-This is optional for your convenience, you can also [run the `el.py` script directly with Python](#running-the-el-script-directly).
+This is optional for your convenience, you can also [run the `el.py` script directly with Python](#-running-the-el-script-directly-).
 You can install it with most package managers:

 <details>